 (2) The written request must contain a statement from the requesting party that any material disclosed shall not be further duplicated nor divulged to any person not a party to the particular proceeding, unless by order of court.
 Fees for copying records shall be charged in accordance with the Department's fee schedule.

-(3) Before releasing said file(s), a member of the Department's legal staff shall review the file(s), and remove any records of attorney-social worker conversations which may be considered attorney work product and/or privileged.

-(4) Whenever the Department releases any copy of a 51A report or 51B investigation, the name of (and any other reasonably identifying data concerning) the reporter shall be redacted.
+(3) Before releasing said file(s), a member of the Department's legal staff shall review the file(s), and remove any records considered to be attorney work product and/or attorney client privileged communications (4) Whenever the Department releases a copy of a 51A or 51B document , the name of the reporter and any other reasonably identifying data shall be redacted.

-(5) Whenever the Department has reason to believe that disclosure to any individual named in 110 CMR 12.09(a) through (d) of all or a portion of the social service file would be contrary to the child's best interest, the Department shall deny access and shall bring to the court's attention the reason(s) for denying access.
+(5) Whenever the Department has reason to believe that disclosure to any individual named in 110 CMR 12.09(a) through (d) of all or a portion of the family or child case file would be contrary to the child's best interest, the Department shall deny access and shall bring to the court's attention the reason(s) for denying access.

 12.10: Release of Information - Non-Litigation